nextcloud-snap/nextcloud-snap/README.md

 #### Nextcloud Pretty URLs configuration

-Disclaimer: Enabling Pretty URLs is currently only working if you've installed Nextcloud on its own (sub)domain and not in a subdirectory!

-In this case and if desired, the snap can remove the index.php from the URL:
+If desired, the snap can remove the index.php part from the URL:

     $ sudo snap set nextcloud nextcloud.prettyurls=true